seagle0128/.emacs.d/README.md

 (setq centaur-benchmark t)                     ; Enable initialization benchmark or not: t or nil
 ```

-The default pacakge archives is `melpa`.
+The default package archives is `melpa`.
 You can change it in `custom.el`, or
 switch manually via `M-x switch-package-archives` anytime.

 For the personal configurations, you could put to `~/.emacs.d/custom-post.el`.